 There are two types of network analyzers: vector network analyzers (VNA) and scalar network analyzers.
 Vector network analyzers are widely used these days.

 Network analyzers have a method of measuring amplitude changes in transmission and reflection measurements called S-parameters.
 S-parameters are also called S-matrices, and there is a numbering system for their definition.
-The numbering scheme is "Sij i=output port, j=input port," where S11 represents the measurement of a signal incident at port 1 that has been transmitted to port 1, S12 represents the measurement of a signal incident at port 2 that is transmitted to port 1.
+The numbering scheme is "Sij i=output port, j=input port," where S11 represents the coefficient of a signal incident at port 1 that has been transmitted to port 1, S12 represents the coefficient of a signal incident at port 2 that is transmitted to port 1.

 The S parameter can be measured by using a VNA measuring instrument.
 However, the VNA must be calibrated using several calibration methods before measurement.